qualityshepherd/brine/posts/southern_coast.md

 **0304 Stone Teeth** A vertical wall of mountains blocks passage north.
 No path exists—just raw, smooth stone rising impossibly steep, blocking all approach to the Prison of Mon.
 Not even goats can find footing here.

 **0305 Prison of Mon** A fortress carved into the Sorrow Mountains, its walls blend seamlessly into the face of the mountain.
 Dark, damp cells stretch deep within, each lit by a single torch.
-Prisoners wear runed chains that bind them to their sentences—even death offers no release.
+Prisoners wear rune-marked chains that bind them to their sentences—even death offers no release.
 Prisoners that die during their incarceration serve the remainder of their sentence as a Jailer.

 The ethereal Jailers were once prisoners themselves.
 They stand eternal watch in the long entrance hall, attuned to truth.
 Any deception triggers harsh response.